 The action taken by the President may be appealed to the Board of Regents of the college.
+The appeal must be made in writing and filed with the President within three (3) days of the President's decision.
 The Board shall then consider the complaint.
 It may give notice of its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
-If for any reason the Board fails to reach a decision regarding the complaint by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the administrative decision at Level Three.
+If for any reason the Board fails to reach a decision regarding the complaint by the end of the next regularly scheduled meeting, the lack of a response by the Board presides over the administrative decision at Level Three.